History Of Gambling In The UK

 In 1960, the most significant change in the UK world of gambling happened.
 The Betting and Gaming Act was passed, and it legalised betting shops.
 Overnight, betting moved from an almost illegal act to a national institution.
 People wanted more freedoms, so the act gave it to them.
 In only one year, 13,000 licences were handed out to betting shops, and turnover increased by 154%.

 By the time the 1980s came, betting shops were on every major street, bingo games occupied old cinemas, many private organisations ran their own lotteries, and almost every major newspaper offered a racing service or provided people with news of football pools.
-In short, gambling became conventional and was accepted everywhere.
+In short, gambling became conventional, people learned how to bet on sports, and it was accepted everywhere.

 At the start of our century, all bets in the UK had a betting levy that was on the punter’s stake or winnings.
 However, many bookmakers wanted to avoid it, so they started moving abroad.
 The British government quickly realised that this could lead to an exodus of most major bookmakers, so it decided to introduce a law that taxed bookies 15% of their gross profits instead of taxing each bet.